NUMB (gene): Role in mammary carcinomas

 In approximately half of all human mammary carcinomas, Numb-mediated suppression of Notch signaling is lost due to Numb ubiquitination, tagging it for proteasomal degradation.
 Numb acts as an oncogene suppressor, inhibiting tumor cell proliferation through suppression of Notch signaling.
 Increased Notch signaling is observed in tumors where Numb activity has been lost and retrovirally mediated transient overexpression of Numb protein in these tumors restored basal levels of Notch signaling and significantly reduced their colony-forming abilities.
 Thus, the biological antagonism between Notch and Numb signaling that controls the proliferative/differentiative balance of many cell lineages appears to play a role in human breast carcinogenesis and perhaps other types of tumorigenesis.
-Pharmalogical inhibition of Notch signaling or enhancement of Numb signaling could be a source of treatment for cancer patients in the future.
+Pharmacological inhibition of Notch signaling or enhancement of Numb signaling could be a source of treatment for cancer patients in the future.

 Numb has been posited to have a role in tumor-suppression, through its ability to regulate Notch and TP53.
 Numb binds and inhibits the E3-ligase Mdm2 that is responsible for TP53 ubiquitination and degradation.
 The ablation of Numb in a cell leads to a decrease in TP53, causing impaired apoptosis and cell cycle checkpoint response.
 Restoring Numb levels also restores TP53 expression and tumor suppressant abilities.